nsommer/model_orchestration/README.md

 signup.save # => true
 ```

-`ModelOrchestration::Persistence` only needs to be included if you need
-`save` and `create` method variations.
-Leaving it you can still use `ModelOrchestration::Base` alone with `ActiveModel` models.

 ## Download and installation

 The latest version of Orchestration Model can be installed with RubyGems: